KansaiUser/Capstone-/writeup.md

 a fatal error in the mono runtime or one of the native libraries used by your application.

-I suspect this is because of users and permissions
+I suspected this is because of users and permissions

 cat /etc/passwd|grep 1000
  shows no user 1000